Skip to content

 !

-They update the component's view but do NOT write to the cache.
+They update both the Angular resource and the DataCache.
+Optimistic values survive version bumps from unrelated invalidations.
 Call invalidate() to trigger a fresh server fetch.

 ref.set(newValue)